jupyter-book/mystmd/docs/external-references.md

 ## Wikipedia Links

-MyST can directly integrate with <wiki:Wikipedia> to create hover-card information directly integrated into your myst documents.
+MyST Markdown can directly integrate with <wiki:Wikipedia> to create hover-card information directly integrated into your myst documents.
 The syntax follows standard markdown links, under the `wiki:` protocol followed by the page title[^1].
 As with any other link, you can either follow a `[text](wiki:Page_Title)` or `<wiki:Page_Title>`, which if no text is provided for the links will be replaced with the page title.

 [^1]: Replace any spaces in the page title with underscores.